Welcome to PayPal!

 If your PayPal account is approved to accept micropayments, then the fees found on the Micropayment Fees table will apply to all transactions for the sale of goods or services processed through your PayPal account, instead of Merchant Services Fees.
 If you have multiple PayPal accounts, you must route your micropayments transactions through the appropriate account.
 Once a transaction is processed, PayPal will not re-route the transaction through a different account.

-If you receive a payment for selling goods or services that is later refunded or invalidated for any reason, you are responsible for the full amount of the payment sent to you plus any fees (including any applicable chargeback fee described below).
+If you receive a payment for selling goods or services that is later refunded or invalidated for any reason, you are responsible for the full amount of the payment sent to you plus any fees (including any applicable Chargeback fee or Dispute fee).
 Whenever a transaction is refunded or otherwise reversed, PayPal will refund or reverse the transaction from your PayPal account in the same currency as the original transaction.
 If your PayPal balance for a particular currency is insufficient to cover the amount of a refund or reversal, PayPal will perform a currency conversion in order to refund or reverse the transaction.
 PayPal’s transaction exchange rate (including our currency conversion fee) at the time the refund or reversal is processed will be used.

 Payments that are invalidated and reversed

 Payments to you may be invalidated and reversed by PayPal if: